prof3ssorSt3v3/mad9011/docs/modules/week13/README.md

 ## Xd Productivity tools, resources and layout best practices

-In this lesson, we will harness our Adobe XD knowledge by using XD productivity tools, UI Kits, and plugins.
-We will learn the common mobile user interface elements with ease and get an introduction to the industry design standards and guidelines: Human Interface Guidelines (Mac), Material Design (Android), and Universal Windows Platform (UWP) design guidance
+In this lesson, we will harness our Adobe XD knowledge by using Xd productivity tools, UI Kits, and plugins.
+We will learn the common mobile user interface elements with ease and get an introduction to the industry design standards and guidelines: Human Interface Guidelines (AppleOS), Material Design (Android), and Universal Windows Platform (UWP) design guidance

 ## Xd Productivity Tools